Oral and Symposium Presenter Information

 - Pick-up your registration materials.

 - Test your PowerPoint presentation in the speaker ready room the day before your session.

 - Arrive at the session room approximately 15 minutes before the session begins.

 - Staff will be available to explain how to use the equipment and for any additional questions.

 Speaker Ready Room

-- Located at the JW Marriott Indianapolis on the first floor in Room 106.
+- The speaker ready room is: Located at the JW Marriott Indianapolis on the third floor in Room 312.
 Please check the map of the venue in the program and signs on-site for the exact location.